guy111a/nayaProject/README.md

 2. the database of locations of "pikud ha oref" corona test stations
 3. the database of cellphone used to connect to cell towers

+the system is:
-the system is comparing the antennas locations and the location of the user to the location of the corona test stations then selecting the less occupide station. and sending back to the telegram user the address.
+a. comparing the antennas locations and the location of the user to the location of the corona test stations
+b. selecting the less occupide station
+c. sending back to the telegram user the address.

 in addition we are saving logs of events and backing up files / logs / data to the cloud. several parts of this project are served as a web service, via API interfaces we wrote.